thomas-k-cameron/my-mbo-analysis-book/src/question2/data-generation/order_depth.md

 ## Measuring the speed
-Measurement is almost the same as the methodology I presented to you in question1.
+Measurement is the same as the methodology I presented to you in question 1.
-- minimum reaction time

-- maximum reaction time

-- other rank
-Speed of order who is is inserted at that time point, cannot be measured and they are assigned to `other`.

-# Measuring the speed

-- First image shows the

-The plot on the buttom shows the bid/ask price, and the one on above
+For the image above, it is the same as the `Green`.

+It is based on how long the order had existed on the order book, and it only includes the orders that was modified at least once.

-# Update Frequency
+## Update Frequency
 Update frequency is same as the market depth.
 This data is updated every time there is an update to the order book.
 Order book is considered *updated*, when an order is added to the order book or if one of the order on the order book is removed, modified or matched.